alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - Connect to the new Domain controller via Remote Desktop client over the DSG VPN connection at the IP address `<dsg-identity-subnet-prefix>.250` (e.g. 10.250.x.250)

-- Login with the admin credentials for the DSG DC, which were created and stored in the Safe Haven Management KeyVault by the DC deployment script
+- Login with local admin user `atiadmin` and the password for the DSG DC, which was created and stored in the `dsg<dsg-id>-dc-admin-password` secret in the Safe Haven Management KeyVault by the DC deployment script

 - From the "Server Management" application, select `Tools -> Group Policy Management`